-- a) An official temperature check of the steels, using an approved digital device with a measuring accuracy of 1/10 degree, is to be conducted by the official involved with steel measurement between the call to start and start preparation. - b) Results are to be entered in the official records in 1/10 degrees. - c) The temperature of the steels will be taken in four locations: The temperature of one steel will be measured at the rear bridge attachment, and of the opposing steel at the front bridge attachment.
-The temperature of each steel will also be measured once each at a random location between the bridge attachments. - d) At the start, a control blade 50 cm long, corresponding to the profile of a blade, is to be set up as permanent equipment attached in a location sheltered from the sun, and is to be used as a basis for temperature measurement. - The control steel may not be placed in an exposed area and must be protected from drafts. - e) The temperature of the control blade is to be taken 30 minutes before the start and is to be repeated every 15 minutes from that time. - f) The results of these temperature checks are to be posted in 1/10 degrees on a notice board that is visible to everyone. - g) The temperature of the steels on each athlete's sled may not be greater than 5°C above the control temperature.
-The control temperature is established from the control steel located at a height of 1/2 to 1 meter from the ground.
-Should the temperature of the control steel fall below negative 4°C, the steel temperature may continue to be 1°C. - h) For measuring the temperature at the start and finish, three official identical temperature gauges including sensors are to be made available. - At the start, one gauge is used by the judge for the official measurements, one gauge is available for control measurements. - Official measurement and control measurement should be recognizable as such without any doubt and both gauges are to be marked differently.
+- a) An official temperature check of the steels, using an approved digital device with a measuring accuracy of 1/10 degree, is to be conducted by the official involved with steel measurement between the call to start and start preparation. - b) Results are to be entered in the official records in 1/10 degrees. - c) The temperature of the steels will be taken in two freely selectable spots on the running surface per steel. - d) At the start, a control blade at least 20 cm long, corresponding to the profile of a runner, must be attached in a sun-protected area as a permanent device or placed at least 4 hours before the start of the race and used as the basis for the temperature measurement. - The control steel may not be placed in an exposed area and must be protected from drafts. - e) The temperature of the control blade is to be taken 30 minutes before the start and is to be repeated every 15 minutes from that time. - f) The results of these temperature checks are to be posted in 1/10 degrees on a notice board that is visible to everyone. - g) The temperature of the steels on each athlete's sled may not be greater than 5°C above the control temperature.
+Should the temperature of the control steel fall below negative 4°C, the steel temperature may continue to be 1°C. - h) For measuring the temperature at the start and finish, three official identical temperature gauges including sensors are to be made available. - At the start, one gauge is used by the judge for the official measurements, one gauge is available for control measurements.

-- k) The first gauge is used in the start room for the official measuring.
-Only two sleds at a time can be brought up for the official measuring.
+- Official measurement and control measurement should be recognizable as such without any doubt and both gauges are to be marked differently. - k) The first gauge is used in the start room for the official measuring.
+Only one (1) sled at a time can be brought up for the official measuring.
 Each sled will only be measured once appropriately. - 1) The second gauge is used for control measurements. - m) The third gauge is available at the finish for control measurements. - n) All gauges may only be used by the judge assigned to it and may not be given to someone else. - The temperature of the steels of the forerunners is also checked.
-If the temperature is too high he/she may not start if blades are too warm.
+If the temperature is too high he/she may not start if the steels are too warm.